Juan-Jones/earnonlinemoney/content/blog/best-online-course-platforms.md

 ### 4. LinkedIn Learning

 LinkedIn Learning, formerly known as Lynda.com, is an online learning platform owned by LinkedIn, offering a vast library of courses taught by industry experts.
-With a focus on professional development and career advancement, LinkedIn Learning provides learners with access to [online courses marketing tools]({{< relref "marketing-your-online-course" >}}),  leadership resources, software development technology, and more.
+With a focus on professional development and career advancement, LinkedIn Learning provides learners with access to free marketing tools,  leadership resources, software development technology, and more.

 ### 5. Skillshare.com